 Fay was pleased to find that people seemed to be nice in the new place.
 She had only talked with the waitress, but it was good enough, a nice first encounter was always good.

-The little bell on the door rang again, she looked at it to see a pink haired girl with a red ribbon on her hair walking in happily, singing a song she didn't know.
-The girl looked surprised when she saw Fay so she looked away, out of the window blushing a little.
+The little bell on the door rang again, she looked up to see a pink haired girl with a red ribbon on her hair walking in happily, singing a song she didn't know.
+The girl stared at Fay, looking surprised, so she looked away out of the window, blushing a little.

-The red haired girl focused in watching out the window, not wanting to overhear others' conversation.
+Fay focused in watching out the window, not wanting to eavesdrop.

 "Here you are sweetie, ham sandwich and coke."
 The waitress said as she put the plate on the table along with the soda.